CoolCoderCarl/chief_intelligence_officer/README.md

 ## Description

 Custom container image for testing
+Simple python app which throw logs to stdout